 - a.
 The climber shall perform a pre-climb inspection and be familiar with the characteristics of the tree to be climbed. - b.
 The climber shall be fully aware of the position of all conductors in relation to the tree and the work position. - c.
 The crotch to be used should be selected from the ground before the climber is in the tree.
-Never crotch-in over conductors or where the climber will be closer than 6 feet to the conductors on ascent or decent. - 3.
+Never crotch-in over conductors or where the climber will be closer than 6 feet to the conductors on ascent or decent. - d.
+Positioning device systems and their use shall conform to the following provisions: - Positioning devices shall be rigged such that an employee cannot free fall more than 2 feet - Positioning device systems shall be inspected prior to each use for wear, damage, and other deterioration, and defective components shall be removed from service - The use of non-locking snap hooks shall be prohibited after January 1, 1998 - Anchorage points for positioning device systems shall be capable of supporting two times the intended load or 3,000 pounds, whichever is greater - 3.
 The Climb The climber shall be 100% tied in when climbing into and working the tree, and be guided by the following: - a.
 Climbing activity shall be performed in compliance with Company climbing policy requirements. - b.
 Dead limbs shall be avoided wherever possible.
 If they must be used to support weight, be sure they're capable of doing so beforehand. - c.
 A three point hold should always be maintained as a means of preventing a fall.
 Every climber shall comply with their Company's policy. - d.
 Weight shall always be placed on a branch as close to the leader from which it grows as possible.
 The farther out the weight is placed, the easier it is to break the branch. - e.
 The climber shall continually check their position in relation to the conductors. - f.
 The pole saw and pole pruner shall be hung securely, so that wind or the movements of climbing will not cause them to fall. - g.
 Climbers shall not climb or work from utility poles except to remove vines that have grown on the utility pole. - h.
 Climbers shall not stand on, lay ladders against, or otherwise touch any conductor. - i.
 Climbers shall not stand on, walk on, or work from, roofs of garages, porches, houses, etc. - j.
 Working from the top of the truck (including the cab guard screen on an aerial device) is expressly prohibited.
 This does not apply to carrying out equipment inspection and maintenance procedures. - k.
 Tools shall be lowered with a handline from the tree when work is completed, not thrown or dropped out.